Secure Identification for Gaussian Channels and Identification for Multi-Antenna Gaussian Channels: Acknowledgments

 \section{Acknowledgments}

-Holger Boche was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2092 CASA - 390781972.
-Christian Deppe and Wafa Labidi were supported by the Bundesministerium f\"ur Bildung und Forschung (BMBF) through Grants 16KIS1005 and 16KIS1003K.
+The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the program of “Souverän.
+Digital.
+Vernetzt.”.
+Joint project 6G-life, project identification number: 16KISK002.{{ Holger Boche and Christian Deppe further gratefully acknowledge the financial support by the BMBF Quantum Programm QD-CamNetz, Grant 16KISQ077, QuaPhySI, Grant 16KIS1598K, and QUIET, Grant 16KISQ093.}} Christian Deppe and Wafa Labidi were supported by the Bundesministerium f\"ur Bildung und Forschung (BMBF) through Grants 16KIS1005 and 16KIS1003K, {{respectively}}.